Community Pet Pantry

 If however, you find that you still must relinquish your pet to our shelter:

-- A spayed or neutered animal that is up to date on vaccinations will receive priority admittance.
+- A pet that was adopted from the DCSPCA previously or a spayed/neutered animal that is up to date on vaccinations will receive priority admittance.

-- You will be asked to fill out a Cat or Dog Personality Profile Form to assist us in finding your pet a new home
+- You will be asked to complete a Cat_Personality_Profile or Dog_Personality_Profile Form to assist us in finding your pet a new home

 Please note that if you miss your scheduled appointment, you will again be placed at the end of any waiting list and must establish another appointment.